A. McLean Emenegger

 McLean’s own art reviews and artist interviews have appeared in multiple publications.
 She’s been interviewed on radio, television and in print and maintains an active public speaking schedule.
 McLean has presented her visual artist professional development classes through the Annenberg Space for Photography, College Art Association, National Arts Marketing Project, Los Angeles County Arts Commission, California Lawyers for the Arts, Center for Cultural Innovation among many others.

-In June 2021, McLean launches her first brick-and-mortar gallery AMcE Creative Arts (AMcE) in the Seattle neighborhood of Capitol Hill.
+In June 2021, McLean launched her first brick-and-mortar gallery AMcE Creative Arts (AMcE) in the Seattle neighborhood of Capitol Hill.
 More than an art gallery, AMcE is a cultural and community gathering place dedicated to sharing and growing ideas and experiences through fine art exhibitions, cultural programming and arts education.
 AMcE’s programs are designed to foster community engagement and inspiration through unique exchanges with contemporary visual artists and makers of varying media, as well as through partnerships with like-minded art agencies and nonprofits.

 McLean is a graduate of Sarah Lawrence College, Bronxville, NY.